fbpx

 One of the most common reason a house sale collapses is because a buyer changes their mind.
 This could be for dozens of different reasons.

 Maybe a new job opportunity has arisen, or an unexpected cost has arisen.
-Maybe a survey reveals a problem that they were unaware of.
+Or a survey reveals a problem that they were unaware of.

 Buyer’s lender causes issues

-Mortgage problems are a common explanation, such as the offer expiring because the sale has dragged on too long.
+Mortgage problems are a common explanation.
+For example, a mortgage offer expiring because the sale has kaken too long.

-Or the bank may disagree about the true value of the house, and refuse to lend the agreed sum.
+Or a lender refusing to lend because they disagree about the property’s value.
 This often means that the buyer can no longer afford it.

 Conveyancing delays